exasol/dynamodb-virtual-schema/README.md

 ## Creating a Virtual Schema

-For creating a virtual schema you need a connection either to aws or to a local DynamoDB.
+For creating a Virtual Schema you need a connection either to AWS or to a local DynamoDB.

-For aws use:
+For AWS use:
  ```
 CREATE CONNECTION DYNAMO_CONNECTION
     TO 'aws'